What is Compressor Attack and Release

 What are Compressor Attack and Release Settings

-The attack and release time settings basically management the reaction pace of a compressor.
+The attack and release time settings basically manage the reaction pace of a compressor.
 And with a bit of know-how, they can be used to make tracks sound any way you need.

 Consider the attack setting as the response time of the compressor.
 It controls how long it takes for the compressor to kick in after a signal crosses the threshold.

 They are shown in milliseconds and you will be able to calculate everything and set the right release and attack times.

 With a fast attack time, the compressor kicks in virtually instantly, which is nice for those who’re making an attempt to stop signals from clipping or tame unruly peaks.
 As for tone, quick attack times can be used to tighten up sloppy performances and make things really feel a bit extra polished.

 Setting the attack time too quickly could suck the life out of a performance or push an instrument again within the mix making it sound farther away from the listener.

 Fast attack speeds also can trigger audible distortion or artifacts, particularly when dealing with bass frequencies.
 To stop this, strive to use a compressor with a built-in high-pass filter to bypass the bass frequencies.

 With a slow attack pace, the compressor lets a little bit of the preliminary signal through earlier than it kicks in, which can be used to emphasize the influence of a signal, making it sound larger and extra aggressive.

 Nonetheless, slow attack speeds are not perfect for controlling dynamics.
 Actually, slow attack speeds can truly make a performance with uneven dynamics even worse.

 The release setting controls how long it takes for the compressor to let go of a signal.
 Fast release times are additionally nice for raising the perceived loudness of a track.